MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 ## Enable or disable AI Builder preview features

 Some AI Builder features are released for general availability.
-Others are considered to be in preview release status.
+Others remain in preview release status.

 Preview features appear on the build page with the **Preview** label.
 In the Power Platform admin center, administrators control whether users have access to preview features.